 Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
 Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
-The District's only trust fund is a private-purpose trust which accounts for scholarship programs for students.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The District's agency funds account for student activities and tournaments.
+Fiduciary funds that are not required to be presented as trust funds are custodial funds.
+The District has no fiduciary funds.